Hurricane Ian Barrels Toward Florida as Extremely Dangerous Category 4 Storm

-Ian was forecast to reach its peak intensity over the warm Gulf of Mexico waters, with top winds of 140 mph before it makes landfall in Florida.

-The hurricane center said Ian will slow down over the Gulf of Mexico, growing wider and stronger, with "life-threatening storm surge, catastrophic winds and flooding expected with Ian in the Florida peninsula."
+With maximum sustained winds at 155 mph, just 2 mph short of a Category 5 hurricane, Ian was expected to cause devastating storm surge, catastrophic winds and flooding along the state's heavily populated Gulf Coast from Bonita Beach to the Tampa Bay region, the National Hurricane Center in Miami said Wednesday.

+The storm was about 35 miles west-southwest of Fort Myers and 45 miles southwest of Punta Gorda and was moving north-northeast at a speed of 9 mph, according to the NHC.

-Hundreds of thousands of Floridians faced mandatory evacuation orders Tuesday as dangerous conditions were expected soon.
+Hundreds of thousands of Floridians were given mandatory evacuation orders in anticipation of a powerful storm surge, high winds and flooding rains.

-"The impacts are going to be far, far broader than just where the eye of the storm happens to make landfall," Florida Gov. Ron DeSantis said at a news conference Tuesday.
-"In some areas there will be catastrophic flooding and life threatening storm surge.
-If you're on Florida's Gulf Coast from Naples all the way through the Tampa Bay area and some of the counties north of that, that could be something that happens."
+The hurricane center predicted Ian would roar ashore on Florida's southwest coast near Charlotte County, just north of Fort Myers, on Wednesday afternoon.
+Forecasters said the area could be inundated by a storm surge of up to 18 feet.

+"A storm of this magnitude will produce catastrophic flooding and life-threatening storm surge on the Gulf Coast of Florida," Gov. Ron DeSantis said during a Wednesday morning news conference.
+"This is a major, major storm."

 U.S. & World

-“It is a big storm, it is going to kick up a lot of water as it comes in," DeSantis told a news conference in Sarasota, a coastal city of 57,000 that could be hit.
-"And you’re going to end up with really significant storm surge and you’re going to end up with really significant flood events.
-And this is the kind of storm surge that is life threatening."
+DeSantis said Wednesday that there were 200,000 power outages throughout the state, and urged people to prepare for extended power outages.
+He said Florida will receive assistance from several states, including Tennessee, Georgia, Virginia and New York.

-A hurricane warning was issued for Florida's west coast from Chokoloskee to the Anclote River, including Tampa Bay, and the Dry Tortugas.
+The National Hurricane Center's hurricane warning was in effect for Chokoloskee to Anclote River, including Tampa Bay, and the Sebastian Inlet to the Flagler/Volusia County line.
+A hurricane watch was in effect for the Flagler/Volusia County Line to the South Santee River and Lake Okeechobee.

-A tropical storm warning was in effect for Indian Pass to the Anclote River, all of the Florida Keys, Flamingo to South Santee River, Flamingo to Chokoloskee, Lake Okeechobee, Florida Bay and for southeastern Florida from south of Boca Raton
+A tropical storm warning was in effect for Indian Pass to the Anclote River, all of the Florida Keys, Flamingo to South Santee River, Flamingo to Sebastian Inlet, Lake Okeechobee, Florida Bay and for southeastern Florida from south of Boca Raton

 A storm surge warning was in effect for the Lower Florida Keys from Big Pine Key westward to Key West, Suwannee River southward to Flamingo, Tampa Bay, the Dry Tortugas, the Flagler/Volusia Line to the mouth of the St. Mary's River, and the St. Johns River.

-A storm surge watch is in effect for Florida Bay, the mouth of St. Mary's River to South Santee River, and south the Florida Keys from Card Sound Bridge westward to east of Big Pine Key.
+A storm surge watch is in effect for Florida Bay, and the Florida Keys from Card Sound Bridge westward to east of Big Pine Key.

-On the forecast track, the center of Ian is expected to pass west of the Florida Keys early Wednesday, and approach the west coast of Florida within the hurricane warning area on Wednesday.
-The center of Ian is forecast to move over central Florida Wednesday night and Thursday morning and emerge over the western Atlantic by late Thursday.

-Fort Myers is in the hurricane zone, and Tampa and St. Petersburg could get their first direct hit by a major hurricane since 1921.

-As many as 300,000 people may be evacuated from low-lying areas in Hillsborough County alone, county administrator Bonnie Wise said.
-Some of those evacuations began Monday afternoon in the most vulnerable areas, with schools and other locations opening as shelters.

-“We must do everything we can to protect our residents.
-Time is of the essence,” Wise said.
+More than 2.5 million people were under mandatory evacuation orders, in Hillsborough, Lee and other counties.

-Lee County -- where Fort Myers is on Florida’s southwest Gulf Coast -- also issued mandatory evacuations early Tuesday for low-lying areas including Fort Myers Beach, Sanibel and Bonita Beach, where about 250,000 people live, after forecasters expanded the hurricane warning area.
+Lee County - where Fort Myers is on Florida’s southwest Gulf Coast - had issued mandatory evacuations early Tuesday for low-lying areas including Fort Myers Beach, Sanibel and Bonita Beach, where about 250,000 people live, after forecasters expanded the hurricane warning area.

-“With the kind of tidal surge we’re talking about, it would not be uncommon for both islands to be overwashed, and it’s a dangerous place to be,” Desjarlais said.
-We cannot by law force people off the islands, but we strongly recommend that they go.”

-DeSantis said about 2.5 million people were under some type of evacuation order in the state.
+“If you are in any of those counties it is no longer possible to safely evacuate.
+It’s time to hunker down and prepare for the storm," DeSantis said Wednesday.
+“Do what you need to do to stay safe.
+If you are where that storm is approaching, you’re already in hazardous conditions.
+It’s going to get a lot worse very quickly.
+So please hunker down."

+DeSantis activated the state's National Guard ahead of the storm's expected impact this week.
+The governor's declaration frees up emergency protective funding to address potential damage from storm surge, flooding, dangerous winds and other weather conditions throughout the state.

 Tampa International Airport suspended all operations Tuesday afternoon due to the hurricane.
 Travelers were advised to contact their airline for information.
 American Airlines, meanwhile, reduced fares for flights out of 20 airports in the region that may be impacted by the storm.
 The airline was also waving fees for checked baggage and carry-on pets to help those in the area to evacuate.

-The power company said they were pre-positioning workers and supplies to respond to any outages from the hurricane, which was forecast to possibly make landfall along Florida's west coast later this week.

-Although South Florida likely won't take a direct hit from Hurricane Ian, flooding was expected throughout the area over the next couple days.
+Although South Florida won't take a direct hit from Hurricane Ian, severe weather and flooding was expected throughout the area over the next couple days.

+In Broward, volatile storms passing through Tuesday night spawned a tornado which flipped small planes and a second unconfirmed tornado that ripped through a neighborhood uprooting trees.

 A flood watch was issued for most of South Florida and remained in effect until Thursday morning.